 This project was featured on ScreenRant on May 13, 2020.

-The original Flash-based websites for various Grand Theft Auto titles were created as promotional content by Rockstar Games and Carnevale between 2001 and 2008 and removed in late 2020.
-Carnevale began working for Rockstar Games in 2001, putting together some promotional sites that gained online buzz.
+The original Flash-based websites for various Grand Theft Auto titles were created as promotional content by Rockstar Games and Carnevale between 2001 and 2008.
+Carnevale began working for Rockstar Games in 2001, putting together some promotional sites that gained online buzz, in addition to the official Grand Theft Auto III Flash site.
 It was one of those serendipitous connections that came from a friend whom Rockstar had contacted about an online hip-hop game.

-Later, Carnevale developed sites for other installments in the franchise, including "San Andreas" and "Vice City" while continuing to work with local clients.
-The websites provide an overview of the world players can explore.
-Each game also refers players to websites Carnevale designed for fake products and businesses that inhabit the GTA world.
+Later, Carnevale and the Rockstar Publishing Team developed additional Flash sites for other installments in the franchise, including "Vice City" and "San Andreas".
+The websites provide an overview of the world players can explore, as well as specific sections designed for fake products and businesses that inhabit the GTA universe.

 A project created and owned by eduazy.
 Source code is considered the intellectual property of the creator.
 Distribution or use of any of the contents of this project is prohibited without his approval.